slowernews/wisdom-tldr/chapters/introduction.md

 -- Ghandi*
 - you are what you do, not what you say you’ll do -- carl jung
 - what we think, we become. -- buddha
+- you are your options.
+> *"You goal in life is to be able to say on teh day before you die taht you have fully become yourself."
+-- Kevin Kelly*
+- i'm not going to be the most sucessful person on teh planet, nor do i want to be.
+I just want to be teh most successful version of myself while working the least hard possible. -- naval
 -->

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."